soarlab/lgbtq-problem-set/README.md

 Jon wants to choose a different three-letter name for herself to better match her pronouns.
 How many consonant-vowel-consonant options does she have to choose from?

 #### Problem C5
-A group of 12 highschoolers is attending queer prom together.
+A group of 12 high school students is attending queer prom together.
 If they want to arrange themselves into 6 couples, how many possible couple arrangements can they choose from?

 #### Problem C6
 The organizers of a LGBTQ rally are making pride flags.
 Five people all choose different flag designs from among ten; how many possible combinations of flags might they end up with?